kkincade/kincade-wedding/README.md

 ### Connecting with DigitalOcean
-1. Get domain name from namecheap.com.
+1. Get domain name from [namecheap.com](namecheap.com) or another domain name provider.

-2. Configure the new domain in namecheap.com settings to use the DigitalOcean DNS *nameservers* listed below.
+2. Configure the new domain in [namecheap.com](namecheap.com) settings to use the DigitalOcean DNS *nameservers* listed below.
   - ns1.digitalocean.com
   - ns2.digitalocean.com
   - ns3.digitalocean.com

-3. Create *droplet* on DigitalOcean.com.
+3. Create *droplet* on [DigitalOcean.com](DigitalOcean.com).
+You should receive an email with your IP address and a temporary password.

 4. Run `ssh root@IPADDRESS` to access your new DigitalOcean server machine.

-5. Use the default password provided by DigitalOcean and then change your password to something new.
+5. Use the default password provided by DigitalOcean to create a new password.

-6. Run `npm install -g forever` in your new server.

-7. Create new user for the new DigitalOcean server.
+6. Create new user for the new DigitalOcean server.
 ```
 sudo useradd --create-home -s /bin/bash <user-name>
 sudo adduser <user-name> sudo
 sudo passwd <user-name>
 ```
-8. Run `exit` and then log back in as the newly created user `ssh <user-name>@IP.ADDRESS`
+7. Run `exit` and then log back in as the newly created user `ssh <user-name>@IP.ADDRESS`

-9. Create an SSH folder using `mkdir .ssh` and the `exit` once more.
+8. Create an SSH folder using `mkdir .ssh` and the `exit` once more.
-10. Push your SSH key from your local machine to the new DigitalOcean server by running:
+9. Push your SSH key from your local machine to the new DigitalOcean server by running:
 ```
 scp ~/.ssh/id_rsa.pub <user-name>@IP.ADDRESS:~/.ssh/authorized_keys
 ```